 Shengal is the Yezidi territory that ISIS brutally attacked and controlled after the security forces fled the area in 2014.
 The Sinjar Resistance Units (YBŞ), whose members are predominantly Yezidi, was established to fight ISIS after its assault in 2014.
 YBŞ controls security in much of the area and is now an official part of the Iraqi Army.
 They have close ties to the Kurdistan Worker’s Party (PKK) after receiving support from them in the fight against ISIS.

 On August 16, the Turkish military conducted a drone strike and targeted a vehicle carrying YBŞ personnel inside the city of Shengal.
-The group was on a diplomatic mission to meet with Iraqi officials as part of President Mustafa Al-Kadhimi’s visit to Shengal.
+The group was on a diplomatic mission to meet with Iraqi officials as part of Prime Minister Mustafa Al-Kadhimi’s visit to Shengal.
 The drone strike killed Seid Hesen, a high commander of YPS, and Essa Xweded, a YBŞ fighter.
 The three remaining passengers in the car were severely injured.

 The explosion from the attack also injured 3 civilians, Mahir Mirza Ali, Media Qasim Simo, and Shamil Abbas Brgis, who were working for GCS (Global Clearance Solutions).
 GCS is an NGO specialising in de-mining in warzones and the employees were clearing a nearby building of mines left by ISIS in their departure from the city.